unovafr/brevo-openapi/docs/ContactsApi.md

 Import contacts

-It returns the background process ID which on completion calls the notify URL that you have set in the input.
+It returns the background process ID which on completion calls the notify URL that you have set in the input.  **Note**: - Any contact attribute that doesn't exist in your account will be ignored at import end.

 ### Examples